 Education Workshops at AAS Meetings

-Various education workshops at held one or two days proceeding each AAS Meeting.
+Various education workshops are held one or two days proceeding each AAS Meeting.

 Workshop for New Faculty in Physics and Astronomy